-On previous hikes with Young, she’d impressed upon me that the best way to climb was to go slowly and keep moving.
+On previous hikes with my friend, she’d impressed upon me that the best way to climb was to go slowly and keep moving.
 I determined to use that strategy on Mount Evans, and except for occasional stops to drink water, look at scenery, or take photos, that’s pretty much what I did.
-This meant that I soon was out ahead of everyone except Ben and Maddie who took off into the distance and disappeared.
-There was a group of two guys, three girls and a dog who were younger and faster, but also took more breaks.
+This meant that I soon was out ahead of everyone except for two who took off into the distance and disappeared.
+There was a group of people I didn’t know which consisted of two guys, three girls, and a dog who were younger and faster, but also took more breaks.
 I leapfrogged with them many times all the way to the top, but otherwise was on my own much of the way.

 Here’s the group on the first stretch.
 You can just see me disappearing over the ridge at top.

 Looking back on Summit Lake and the parking lot.
 The main peak is at the top of that slope to the right.